Docky37/alerts/readme.md

 		    "phone": "841-874-6512",
 		    "email": "tenz@email.com"
 		}
+		Response 201 Created

-**PUT - http://localhost/Person**   >>> add the person in DB persons table, if this person is not already recorded in DB.
+**PUT - http://localhost:8080/person**   >>> add the person in DB persons table, if this person is not already recorded in DB.

 	Response 201 Created or 404 Not found for example you can update 'Tenley Boyd' data with this JSON raw body (Do not add an id):